2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in California

 About 82% of the students majoring in comparative literature at the school are women while 18% are male.

 A rank of #3 on this year’s list means University of California - Los Angeles is a great place for linguistics and comparative literature students working on their bachelor’s degree.
-Located in the large city of Los Angeles, UCLA is a public school with a very large student population.
+Located in the large city of Los Angeles, UCLA is a public college with a very large student population.

 Of the 120 students majoring in comparative literature at UCLA, 34% are male and 66% are female.